section-engineering-education/engineering-education/content/articles/flutter-authentication-using-flask-api/index.md

 The frontend part of an app is also known as the client-side of the app.
 It focuses on how the application looks, and frontend developers make sure the apps look good and are responsive(i.e., it looks good on all sizes of screens).

  The backend part of an app focuses on how the application works.
 The backend of an app is also known as the server-side of the app.
-Backend developers make sure data received from users are properly stored and are quickly rendered to users with speed and efficiency.
+Backend developers make sure data received from users are appropriately stored and are quickly rendered to users with speed and efficiency.

 #### Applicaion Programming Interface(APIs )
 An API is like a middle man between the backend and frontend.
 It connects computers or computer programs using endpoints.
 An endpoint means communication between two or more systems where a request is sent from the frontend to a web application or a web server.